Generic Name: ticlopidine (oral) (tye KLOE pi deen)

 Ticlid can lower blood cells that help your body fight infections and help your blood to clot.
 You may get an infection or bleed more easily.
 Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).

 You will need frequent blood tests to check your blood cell levels.

-You should not use this medicine if you are allergic to ticlopidine, or if you have:
+You should not use Ticlid if you are allergic to Ticlid, or if you have:

 severe liver disease;